Water, the Origin of Hope

 In his letter to the Corinthians,

-Paul paints a picture of a church that is knit together by the Spirit.
+Paul paints a picture of a church that is knit together by

 One spirit,